impactoss/impactoss.org/pages/trust/about.md

       Treasurer, Founding Trustee
     </h6>
     <p>
-      Edith is an interaction and information designer
+      As an interaction and information designer, Edith looks after all the design outputs of the Trust.
+She is a director and the lead designer of <a href="http://unfolddata.com" target="_blank" tile="Unfold Data">Unfold Data</a> (formerly dumpark) and designed the User Interface of IMPACT OSS as well as the custom themes for its Samoan and New Zealand installations.
     </p>
     <p>
       <a target="_blank" href="https://www.linkedin.com/in/edith-woischin-3127b865">